-GENEVA — A U.N. human rights investigator urged the world body on Wednesday to “step up its efforts” to protect ethnic and religious minorities from the Myanmar military’s continuing war crimes and crimes against humanity.
+GENEVA (AN) — A U.N. human rights investigator urged the world body on Wednesday to "step up its efforts" to protect ethnic and religious minorities from the Myanmar military's continuing war crimes and crimes against humanity.

 Yanghee Lee, the United Nations special rapporteur on Myanmar, called for an investigation into allegations of "ongoing war crimes and crimes against humanity" by Myanmar’s armed forces, the Tatmadaw, in Rakhine and Chin states.

 “While the world is occupied with the COVID-19 pandemic, the Myanmar military continues to escalate its assault in Rakhine state, targeting the civilian population, ” said Lee, a human rights expert, developmental psychologist and professor at South Korea's Sungkyunkwan University.
 The U.N.
 Human Rights Council appointed her in 2014 to examine Myanmar.

 "Instead, the Tatmadaw is inflicting immense suffering on the ethnic communities in Rakhine and Chin,” she said.
 “The Tatmadaw is systematically violating the most fundamental principles of international humanitarian law and human rights.
 Its conduct against the civilian population of Rakhine and Chin States may amount to war crimes and crimes against humanity."

 Lee said Myanmar's military forces continue to operate with impunity despite the International Court of Justice ordering Myanmar’s government in January to do everything it can to prevent more atrocities and genocide against the Rohingya Muslim minority of hundreds of thousands of people.